 Saskia is an experienced strategist and program architect.
-She founded Power Launch's philanthropy innovation lab to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
+She founded Power Launch Philanthropy to invest in compelling ideas, exceptional leaders and high-impact nonprofits.
 Saskia has led the startup and early growth of numerous other social impact organizations.
-She previously served as the Chief Executive Officer of Room to Grow, a four-star Charity Navigator rated early childhood nonprofit serving low-income families in Boston and New York.
+She previously served as the Chief Executive Officer of Room to Grow, a four-star Charity Navigator rated nonprofit serving low-income families in Boston and New York.

 In 2016, Saskia was selected for the Boston delegation of the U.S Competitiveness, American Leaders Program at Harvard Business School.
 In 2014 she was appointed to Governor-elect Charlie Baker's transition committee for stronger, safer communities.
 The prior year, Saskia was honored by the Greater Boston Chamber of Commerce as one of Ten Outstanding Young Leaders.

 Saskia is a founding board member of the Brookline Teen Center and previously served as a trustee and President of the Children's Advocacy Center of Suffolk County, an organization that helps child victims of abuse and exploitation to feel safe, cope with trauma and receive legal support.
 Saskia's passion for protecting vulnerable children stems from her work at The Home for Little Wanderers.
 For ten years, Saskia directed child welfare programs at The Home and developed new innovative services for children with special needs.

 Early in her career she was critical to the growth of two social entrepreneurial ventures, Citizen Schools and City Year, which grew from early-stage startups into thriving national organizations.
 These formative professional experiences ignited Saskia's interest in social innovation, particularly to address the effects and root causes of poverty.